MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/amsi-protection-may-not-be-working.md

 ms.collection:
 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
-description: "Learn what to do, if AMSI protection is not working."
+description: "Learn what to do, if AMSI protection isn't working."
 ---

 # Antimalware Scan Interface (AMSI) protection may not be working (SharePoint Server)